darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 : Set the aspect ratio of the crop, constraining the width:height ratio of the crop rectangle to the chosen aspect.
 Many common numerical ratios are pre-defined.
 A few special aspect ratios deserve explanation:
 : - _freehand_: Crop without any ratio restrictions.
 : - _original image_: Retain the aspect ratio of the original image
+: - _square_: Constrains the aspect ratio to be 1:1
 : - _golden cut_: The golden ratio (1.62:1)

 : You can also select any other ratio after opening the combobox and typing it in the form of “x:y” or as a decimal (e.g. "0.5" to apply a ratio of 2:1).
 If you want to add an aspect ratio to the pre-defined drop-down list you can do this by including a line of the form "`plugins/darkroom/clipping/extra_aspect_ratios/foo=x:y`" in darktable's configuration file `$HOME/.config/darktable/darktablerc`.
 Here “`foo`” defines the name of the new aspect ratio and “`x`” and “`y`” the corresponding numerical values.